About EDSD

 Full fellowships

-The EDSD does not charge fees.
-Several European research institutes and universities provide full fellowships for all students accepted to the program.
-Each student is matched with one of the Institutions within the EDSD network and receives a monthly stipend, plus travel grants.
-Students are matched with an institution by EDSD and do not have to find their own supporting institute.
-Upon acceptance to the program, all students will be notified about, and put in contact with, their supporting institutes.
-Additionally, applicants can be also admitted if they offer their own funding.
-Our participant Institutions are Max Planck Institute for Demographic Research, Interdisciplinary Centre on Population Dynamics, Centre for Demographic Studies, Institut National d’Études Démographiques, Netherlands Interdisciplinary Demographic Institute, Sapienza Universitá di Roma, Lund University, London School of Hygiene and Tropical Medicine, Vienna Institute of Demography, Warsaw School of Economics, University of Groningen, University of Rostock, Tallinn University, Stockholm University, University of Southampton, Université Catholique de Louvain, London School of Economics.
+Our participant Institutions are Max Planck Institute for Demographic Research, Interdisciplinary Centre on Population Dynamics, Centre for Demographic Studies, French Institute of Demographic Studies, Netherlands Interdisciplinary Demographic Institute, University of Rome, Sapienza, Lund University, London School of Hygiene and Tropical Medicine, Vienna Institute of Demography, Warsaw School of Economics, University of Groningen, University of Rostock, Tallinn University, Stockholm University, University of Southampton, Catholic University of Louvain, London School of Economics.

 Successful completion of the School results in a European Research Certificate of Demography provided under the auspices of the European Association for Population Studies (EAPS).